flix/book/src/essential-classes.md

 "Good morning ${name}, it is ${hour} a clock."
 ```

-is syntactic sugar for the expression:
+is actually syntactic sugar for the expression:

 ```flix
 "Good morning " + ToString.toString(name) + ", it is "
                 + ToString.toString(hour) + " a clock."
 ```

-In the following subsection, we discuss how implementations of the `Eq`,
+In the following subsection, we discuss how to automatically derive
-`Order`, and `ToString` type classes can be automatically derived.
+implementations of the `Eq`, `Order`, and `ToString` type classes.